gosa-project/gosa2-container/README.md

 It should be possible to run GOsa² on your local machine and to get it work on your kubernetes environment also.

+## Current state

+The state of container files is "work in progress".
+The amount of options to use this as an basis to setup an production environment are very limited.

+Although you should find any interessting pieces here to get your own environment up and running.

+### What should work

+1. Setup GOsa² with openLDAP >= 2.5
+2. Use `START_TLS` for GOsa²s LDAP connection
+3. Using a multi provider LDAP setup